reyestech/Bash-Linux-Troubleshoot-and-Automation-Toolkit-/README.md

 </details>

 ---

 ### 2️⃣ check\_system\_integrity.sh

 Package or file integrity drift often precedes outages and breaches.
-This script unifies rpm -Va and debsums checks, drops results into a timestamped report, and highlights unexpected hashes or permissions so you can intervene before minor deviations become service-stopping incidents.
+This script combines RPM -Va and DEBsums checks, consolidates the results into a timestamped report, and highlights unexpected hashes or permissions, allowing you to intervene before minor deviations escalate into service-stopping incidents.

 Beyond vendor packages, the tool can be extended to snapshot hashes of bespoke configuration files such as /etc/ssh/sshd_config, providing an extra guardrail against silent backdoors or well-intentioned but undocumented changes.
 Pair it with a nightly cron to create a tamper-evident audit trail.